-A moment of silence touches my ears as the barista’s stops one form of music and commences another with china cups and metal spoons, adding the finishing touches to the coffee concoctions she was creating.
+A moment of silence touches my ears as the barista stops one form of music and commences another with china cups and metal spoons, adding the finishing touches to the coffee concoctions she is creating.

-Performing a well choreographed ballet, she dances across the floor and out the back door balancing a tray of drinks with hot wisps floating from their the chocolate dusted tops of froth.
+Performing a well-choreographed ballet, she dances across the floor and out the back door balancing a tray of drinks with hot wisps floating from their chocolate dusted tops of froth.

 Hushed conversations catch the breeze and float in to say hello and I consider how nice it would be to enjoy my coffee out there.

-I take another deep breath and savour the tranquillity it is mingled with.
+I take another deep breath and savour the tranquillity it’s mingled with.

 “Now”, the barista says wiping her hands on her apron as she steps back inside.
 “What can I get for you today?”

-I’m so sorry I have to get back to work.
+I’m so sorry I have to get back to the office.